abuzarbagewadi/SudokuSolver/README.md

 # SudokuSolver
-This is my code which solves a Sudoku puzzle.
+This is my code which solves a Sudoku puzzle in python.
 The zeroes represent empty spaces in the unsolved sudoku.